thehambeard/BetterVendors2/README.md

 # BetterVendors
 A mod for Pathfinder Kingmaker, [KingmakerModMaker](https://github.com/thehambeard/KingmakerModMaker) is required to compile.
 Thanks to hsinyuhcan and lucianposton

-## Vserion 2.0.6
+## Verion 2.0.6
 * Fixed issue with vendors duplicating.
 * Added a buttion to remove <2.0 vendors
-* Added a button to enable/disable a throne room vendor
+* Added buttons to enable/disable a throne room vendor
 ## Version 2.0.5
 * Fixed settings being reset on updating to new versions
 * Added a button to clear your trash list